noahbrace/Hindenburg/README.md

 ## simple usage

-To start Zeppelin pull the `latest` image and run the container:
+To start Zeppelin download this, and then Unzip it into its own folder.
+Then once you have done that,navigate to that folder in Terminal and then type

 ```
-docker pull dylanmei/zeppelin
+docker build .
-docker run --rm -p 8090:8090 dylanmei/zeppelin
+docker run --rm -p 8090:8090 Hindenburg-master
 ```

-Zeppelin will be running at `http://${YOUR_DOCKER_HOST}:8090`.
+Zeppelin will be running at `http://localhost:8090`.